-A multi-family rental facility (a building with 3 or more rental dwelling units) may not be operated without a license issued by the Director of the Prince George's County Department of Environmental Resources.
+Licenses are required to operate singe-family rental facilities or multi-family rental facilites (buildings with 3 or more rental dwelling units).
+Licenses are issued by the Director of the Prince George's County Department of Environmental Resources.
 The legal owner of the property must apply for the license on a form supplied by the Director.
 Licenses are issued for a period of 1 - 2 years as determined by the Director, depending upon the inspection and licensing work schedule.
-The fee for a 2-year license is $50.
+The fee for a 2-year license is $75.
 If the property meets the requirements of the County Housing Code, a license will be issued.
 If the requirements are not met, the applicant will receive a written statement specifying the defects.

 Change of ownership